 QSYMIA is contraindicated in pregnant patients.
-The use of QSYMIA can cause fetal harm, and weight loss offers no clear clinical benefit to a pregnant patient (see Clinical Considerations).
-Available data from pregnancy registries and epidemiologic studies indicate an increased risk of major congenital malformations, including but not limited to cleft lip and/or cleft palate (oral clefts), and of being SGA in infants exposed in utero to topiramate (see Data).
+The use of QSYMIA can cause fetal harm and weight loss offers no clear clinical benefit to a pregnant patient (see Clinical Considerations).
+Available data from a pregnancy registry and epidemiologic studies indicate an increased risk in oral clefts (cleft lip with or without cleft palate) with first trimester exposure to topiramate, a component of QSYMIA (see Data).
 When phentermine and topiramate were co-administered to rats at doses of 3.75 and 25 mg/kg, respectively [approximately 2 times the maximum recommended human dose (MRHD) based on area under the curve (AUC)], or at the same dose to rabbits (approximately 0.1 times and 1 time, respectively, the clinical exposures at the MRHD based on AUC), there were no drug-related malformations.
 However, structural malformations, including craniofacial defects and reduced fetal weights occurred in offspring of multiple species of pregnant animals administered topiramate at clinically relevant doses (see Data).
 Advise pregnant women of the potential risk to a fetus.